Beginning in Q4, we launched a new initiative – a daily newsletter of curated Revenue Operations content called The RevOps Daily.

 However, many of us who took stats in college didn’t consider how regression analysis could be applied to sales forecasting.

-The great people at HubSpot put together a fantastic step-by-step guide on how to apply regression analysis to forecast sales.
+The great people at HubSpot put together a fantastic step-by-step guide on applying regression analysis to forecast sales.

 Author: Tariq Ahmad

 Another theme that emerged in Q4 was the focus on data and its place as a tool to help enable sales and revenue leaders to empower their teams to succeed.

 One of the best ways to leverage data for sales teams is to create a robust dashboard that gives sales reps visibility over the various trends and metrics they need to meet their goals.